Washington state police cleared in killing of Mexican farmworker

 Police have said Alaniz told investigators that Zambrano-Montes, after being ordered repeatedly to drop the rocks he was throwing at the officers, yelled at them in Spanish: “No, kill me ... kill me.”

-An attorney representing Zambrano-Montes’ family has said audio from the incident does not support that account, and have argued that none of the officers were in grave danger.
+The family has said audio from the incident does not support that account, and has argued that none of the officers were in grave danger.

-Friends said Zambrano-Montes had been injured twice, in a fall at work and then a fire, and had spent time in a homeless shelter before his death.
+Friends said Zambrano-Montes had spent time in a homeless shelter before his death.

 Reporting by Eric M. Johnson; Writing by Daniel Wallis; Editing by Sandra Maler and Peter Cooney